Monkey Sanctuary

-The Monkey Sanctuary was founded in 1964 by Len Williams, father of classical guitarist John Williams, as a cooperative to care for rescued woolly monkeys.
-Based in Looe, Cornwall, England, it is home to woolly monkeys descended from the original residents, a growing number of capuchin monkeys rescued from the British pet trade, many marmosets, and a small group of rescued macaques.
+The Monkey Sanctuary was a sanctuary founded in 1964 by Len Williams, father of classical guitarist John Williams, as a cooperative to care for rescued woolly monkeys.
+Based in Looe, Cornwall, it was home to woolly monkeys descended from the original residents, capuchin monkeys rescued from the British pet trade, marmosets, and a small group of macaques.

-A colony of rare lesser horseshoe bats live in the cellar of Murrayton House, a 19th-century building that is staff offices and accommodation for staff and volunteers.
+A colony of rare lesser horseshoe bats live in the cellar of Murrayton House, a 19th-century building that was used for offices and for accommodation for staff and volunteers.

-The Monkey Sanctuary is the flagship project of Wild Futures (UK registered Charity number 1102532).
+After a period as a workers' cooperative, the Monkey Sanctuary attained charitable status in 2004, named The Monkey Sanctuary Trust.

 In 2025, the Sanctuary site Murrayton House was placed up for sale citing growing financial pressure.

+In August 2026, the final and complete closure of The Monkey Sanctuary was announced due to structural instability of the house and site, failure to secure a buyer, and the charity running out of money.